At a Glance

 ✨Tip Number 1

 Network with professionals in the ecology field, especially those who have experience in Scotland.
-Attend industry events or conferences where you can meet potential colleagues and clients, as this will help you build relationships that could be beneficial for your application.
+Attend industry events or conferences where you can meet potential colleagues and clients, as this will help you build relationships that could lead to job opportunities.

 ✨Tip Number 2